supercrab/AlexaLamp/README.md

 ![Project schematic](images/schematic.png)

-## Enclosure
+## Wooden Enclosure

-* The enclosure is made up of 2 parts: a wooden block (roughly 4 inches by 3 inches) and a planed wood base that screws into the block
+* The enclosure is made up of 2 parts: a wooden block (roughly 4 inches by 3 inches) and a planed wood base that screws into the block and locks the electronics away
 * The wooden block is hollowed out so that there is enough space for all the components
-* The components were arrange inside the cavity **ensuring that wires carrying 240v were kept as short as possible and away from the Wemos and dimmer control board.
-It was found that brightness control can be affected if the high voltage wires are close**
+* The components are arrange inside the cavity **ensuring that wires carrying 240v were kept as short as possible and away from the Wemos and dimmer control board.
+It was found that brightness control was affected if the high voltage wires got too close**
-* I used a cloth and applied 3 coats of [Liberon based wood dye dark oak](https://www.screwfix.com/p/liberon-ethanol-based-wood-dye-dark-oak-250ml/3102f)
+* A cloth was used to apply 3 coats of [Liberon based wood dye dark oak](https://www.screwfix.com/p/liberon-ethanol-based-wood-dye-dark-oak-250ml/3102f) to give some colour.
+You can also use [Liberon based wood dye light oak](https://www.screwfix.com/p/liberon-ethanol-based-wood-dye-light-oak-250ml/8322F) or mix them both dyes to create a new shade
-* I then applied another 3 coats of [Liberon superior Danish oil clear](https://www.screwfix.com/c/decorating/wood-oil/cat850452)
+* A cloth was used to apply 3 coats of [Liberon superior Danish oil clear](https://www.screwfix.com/c/decorating/wood-oil/cat850452) which gave the wood a slight shine and made it slightly waterproof
 * Once I certain everything worked, the wooden base was screwed into the block and [felt pads](https://www.toolstation.com/felt-gard-felt-pad-set/p95753) were used to hide the screws

 ![Project enclosure](images/enclosure.png)